-An estimated 27.9 million households and 10.6 million small and medium-sized enterprises (SMEs) have a critical need for access to electricity in Nigeria.4 With this demand projected to nearly double in the next 10 years, amid rising population density and more consumers having to rely on self-generation using firewood, kerosene, petrol and diesel to supplement their power needs, access to proven and cost-effective solutions are more crucial than ever.
+An estimated 27.9 million households and 10.6 million MSMEs have a critical need for access to electricity in Nigeria.7 With this demand projected to nearly double in the next 10 years, amid rising population density and more consumers having to rely on self-generation using firewood, kerosene, petrol and diesel to supplement their power needs, access to proven and cost-effective solutions are more crucial than ever.
 With reliance on alternatives (primarily diesel generators) coming at a high cost, consumers (both residential and commercial) are seeking cleaner and cheaper energy sources to supplement their power needs.
 This has led to the emergence in Nigeria of a number of businesses and non-profit organisations focused on developing projects and products aimed at increasing access to power for homes, communities and businesses.

 Activities of non-profit organisations and pressure groups

 Both local and international non-profit non-governmental organisations (NGOs) and pressure groups have over the years played a prominent role in promoting the development of renewable energy in Nigeria.
 These NGOs have been able to support the growth of the sector through capacity-building, provision of financing, and promoting public awareness.